new-fantastic/facebook-pixel/README.md

 ## Main features

-This module enables you to seamlessly implement **Facebook Pixel** functionality to your Vue Storefront app.

 <br>

-It features generating standard Facebook Pixel events **out-of-the-box**:
+This module enables you to seamlessly implement **Facebook Pixel** functionality to your Vue Storefront app, featuring generation of standard Facebook Pixel events **out-of-the-box**:

 - `PageView` - default event on triggered on every route change